global-121/121-platform/services/121-service/README.md

-# Programs-Service
+# 121-Service

-The Programs Service is the backend for the _Humanitarian Organization_ web portal, where 121-programs can be created and monitored, etc.
+The 121-Service is the backend where 121-programs can be created and monitored, etc.

 ---